pragma-/Plang/doc/README.md

 ##### Array
     ArrayConstructor ::= "[" {Expression [","]}* "]"

 An `Array` is a collection of values.
-Array elements can be any type. *TODO: Optional type annotation to constrain Array elements to a single type.*
+Array elements can be any type.

 For more details see: